Some small and large changes around your home will:

 At times, these can produce Carbon Monoxide (CO).

-Make sure your home is as safe as it can be, have your boiler checked regularly by a qualified gas engineer.
-This will make sure it is burning fuel safely and efficiently and minimise health risks such as carbon monoxide poisoning.
+Make sure your home is as safe as it can be.
+Have your boiler checked regularly by a qualified gas engineer.

 Bathroom steam